-Walk into a light and breezy historic home that was once a Governor’s summer house.
+Walk into a light and breezy historic home by Lisa Tharp Design that was once a Governor’s summer house.
 Period details were left intact despite the home’s contemporary vibe, creating a unique living space.
+Upon immediate entry, you notice the beautiful diamond pattern painted onto the wood floors.

 The entryway is my favorite part of the Governor’s summer house.
 I’m not usually impressed by most foyers, but this one has a beautiful curved staircase and checkerboard floor.